 - Cook the lentils.
-Instant Pot: add the lentils to the inner pot along with 2/3 cup (160 mL) water and a pinch or two of kosher salt.
+Instant Pot: add the lentils with 2/3 cup (160 mL) water and a pinch or two of salt.
 Use the pressure cook setting at high pressure for 6 minutes.
-Allow a natural pressure release (after 10 minutes, manually release any remaining steam).
-If they're not tender yet, pressure cook for 1-2 additional minutes; 5 minute pressure release.
+Allow a natural pressure release for 10 min.
+If not tender yet, pressure cook for 1-2 more min with a 5 min pressure release.
 Stovetop: in a small or medium saucepan, add the lentils and cover with a decent amount of water.
-Bring to a boil, then reduce the heat and cover the pan to maintain a simmer.
-Simmer, stirring occasionally, for 20 to 30 minutes, or until tender but not mushy.
+Bring to a boil, then reduce the heat and cover to maintain a simmer.
+Simmer, stirring occasionally, for 20 to 30 min, or until tender but not mushy.
 Drain off any excess water.
-Transfer cooked lentils to a bowl and refrigerate until cooled.
+Transfer lentils to a bowl and refrigerate until cooled.

 - Add the mushrooms to a food processor and blitz several times until they’re finely chopped.
 Or, finely chop with a knife.

 - Cook the mushrooms.
 Heat the olive oil in a large frying pan over medium high heat.
 Add the onions with a tiny pinch of kosher salt and cook for 7 to 10 minutes, stirring occasionally or until softened and golden brown.
 Add the garlic, mushrooms, thyme, rosemary, paprika and black pepper.
 Cook until the mushrooms are softened and the liquid has evaporated, about 5 minutes.
 Then add the kosher salt and cook for one additional minute.
 Remove from the heat and transfer them to the fridge to cool down.